-- 10. CCP students may not audit courses. - 11.
-CCP Students may not be enrolled in the Associate in General Education or General Occupational Technology programs. - 12.
-Students enrolled in Adult High School, Adult Basic Education, or Adult Secondary Education are not eligible for Career and College Promise.
+- 13. CCP students may not enroll in transitional courses. - 14.
+CCP students may enroll in supplemental courses. - 15.
+CCP student may enroll in curriculum transition courses but may not enroll in noncurriculum transition courses. - 16.
+CCP students may not audit courses. - 17.
+CCP Students may not be enrolled in the Associate in General Education or General Occupational Technology programs. - Students enrolled in Adult High School, Adult Basic Education, or Adult Secondary Education are not eligible for Career and College Promise.